 Some screening exams have improved outcomes by detecting early cancer and reducing the risk of dying with early treatment.
 Some examples of these cancer screening tests are the Pap smear for detection of cervical cancer in women, and colonoscopy for detection of colon or rectal cancer in people over 50 years old.
 These exams are now part of routine healthcare in the United States.

 LUNG CANCER SCREENING EXAMS

 Research studies have been done to determine if screening for lung cancer makes sense.
 In these studies, smokers (who are at the highest risk) are divided into groups.
 Some groups have screening tests while others have no screening.
 The groups are then followed over many years.
 Data are gathered on how many patients in each group are diagnosed with lung cancer, how the cancer was treated, how many patients with cancer were treated, how long the patients with lung cancer survived after treatment, and how many patients died from the disease (mortality).

-Computed tomography (CT scan) — A large randomized trial (the National Lung Screening Trial or NLST) in the United States compared the benefits of screening by low-dose CT scan or chest x-ray in smokers (at least a 30 pack-year history, including current smokers or people who had quit in the previous 15 years).
-Compared to chest x-ray, low-dose CT scan reduced the risk of death from lung cancer by 20 percent, and the overall risk of death by about 7 percent.
-However, nearly a quarter of the patients who had annual CT screening for three years had an abnormal test, and more than 95 percent of the abnormal tests were “false positive” meaning that they did not represent cancer.
-False positive tests require follow-up tests, such as more x-rays or biopsies, and these follow-up tests carry risks such as increasing radiation exposure, and complications from biopsy procedures.
-Thus, there are significant downsides to screening.
-Additionally, screening may be costly and it is unclear whether insurance companies will pay for it.
+Low-dose CT scan — A large randomized trial (the National Lung Screening Trial or NLST) in the United States compared the benefits of screening by low-dose computed tomography (CT) scan or chest radiograph in smokers (at least a 30 pack-year history, including current smokers or people who had quit in the previous 15 years).
+Compared with chest radiograph, low-dose CT scan reduced the risk of death from lung cancer by 20 percent, and the overall risk of death by about 7 percent.
+However, nearly a quarter of the patients who had yearly CT screening for three years had an abnormal test, and more than 95 percent of the abnormal tests were "false positive" meaning that they did not represent cancer.

-Sputum tests — Some studies have looked at the efficacy of analyzing a patient's sputum for evidence of cancer cells in order to detect lung cancer.
-So far, no clear benefit to this approach has been found.
+Sputum tests — Some studies have looked at the effect of analyzing a patient's sputum for evidence of cancer cells in order to detect lung cancer.
+So far, no benefit to this approach has been found.
 Additional studies that use new technologies to examine the sputum are underway.

-Other studies — Direct visualization of the lungs with bronchoscopy and breath analysis for cancer markers are two tests that may be used in future studies.
+Other studies — Direct visualization of the lungs with bronchoscopy and breath analysis or blood testing for cancer markers are two tests that may be used in future studies.

-- Patients who smoke are at significantly increased risk of developing lung cancer.
+●Patients who smoke are at significantly increased risk of developing lung cancer.
 The best way to avoid lung cancer is not to smoke.
-Even long-term smokers can benefit from quitting.
+Even long-term smokers benefit from quitting.

-- Screening with yearly low dose CT scan decreased mortality in a randomized trial of patients with increased risk due to smoking.
+●Screening with yearly low-dose computed tomography (CT) scan decreased mortality in a randomized trial of patients with increased risk due to smoking.
 However, many patients had abnormal tests that did not turn out to be lung cancer.
 Whether or not to be screened should be based on a discussion of risks and benefits with a healthcare provider.
 Screening annually with low-dose CT scan is suggested for patients who are at highest risk (age 55 to 80 years, a history of smoking at least 30 pack-years, and, if former smokers, have quit within the previous 15 years).
 If you choose to be screened, it is important to have this done in a center with expertise in lung cancer screening and treatment.
 Screening with chest radiographs is not recommended.

 WHERE TO GET MORE INFORMATION